 Apache process is typically run by a system user with minimal access or privilege.
 The user usually only has access to its DocumentRoot directory and cannot run any system commands.
 The user is also commonly part of a similarly unprivileged system group.

-Apache normally runs as an unprivileged user without shell access in most platforms.
-This is for security reason as a poorly written script or configuration if exploited will not escalate and cause much harm to the system.
+Apache is not required and thus not configured to have any other access for security reasons, as even an exploit to a poorly written PHP or Perl script will not escalate and cause much harm to the system.

 User root Group root

 The following example is to run it as root and is a big security risk as an exploited script will have full access to the system.

 $ sudo systemctl restart apache2 #Ubuntu, Debian, openSUSE and SLES $ sudo systemctl restart httpd # CentOS and Red Hat